 If you want to learn to sail or go sailing in the Philippines, the Puerto Galera Yacht Club is a safe and beautiful place to visit.
 The club has a great team of sailing instructors, some even the national Philippines sailing team.

-Here are some of the things that the Puerto Galera Club offers and why we recommend it for sailing enthusiasts who want to learn to sail on the beautiful islands of the Phill[pppines.
+Here are some things that the Puerto Galera Club offers and why we recommend it for sailing enthusiasts who want to learn to sail on the beautiful islands of the Phill[pppines.

 - Sail Training Programs – The sail-training program is for sailors of all ages to learn the basics of sailing.
 The great thing is you can sail about Puerto Galera’s safe and clean waters.
 They offer 3-day courses at the basic, intermediate and advanced levels.
 These introductory courses are taught on a dingy.

 - Yacht And Dinghy Combination Sailing Course – The club also offers some 2 days, 3 day, or even 5-day courses that may combine sailing with a Dinghy and Yacht.
 This includes all the fundamental sailing theories to more advanced techniques and learning.